AqeelMirza/LandmarkRemark/README.md

 # LandmarkRemark
 ## Landmark Remark Android App

-**The application demonstrates the following functionality:**
+**The applications lets users do the following:**
-1. As a user (of the application) I can see my current location on a map
+1. View the current location on a map
-2. As a user I can save a short note at my current location
+2. Save a text note at a location/landmark
-3. As a user I can see notes that I have saved at the location they were saved on the map
+3. View all text notes that were saved at a location/landmark
-4. As a user I can see the location, text, and user-name of notes other users have saved
-5. As a user I have the ability to search for a note based on contained text or user-name
+4. View all landmarks on a map
+5. Search notes by text in a note or by the user's name who added the note

 ## Implementation
 1. Facebook Login feature to create a user, better than tradition way of long user forms.
-2. Implemented View Binding to avoid NullPointer Exceptions and Type safety.
-3. Checking for Runtime Permissions to get the current location of the device.
+2. Checking for Runtime Permissions to get the current location of the device.
-4. Check if the location settings are ON, redirect to the settings page to enable location on the device.
+3. Check if the location settings are ON, redirect to the settings page to enable location on the device.
+4. Implemented View Binding to avoid NullPointer Exceptions and Type safety.
 5. NavigationView header displays the Name and Email address of the logged in User.
 6. Displaying the current location using Google Maps and allowing to save note.
 7. Implemented Firebase Realtime Database to save notes.
-8. User can view it's notes on 'My Landmarks' and all notes on 'All Landmarks On Maps' as markers on Google Maps and more information can be viewed by clicking on a specific marker.
+8. User can view his/her notes on 'My Landmarks' and all notes on 'All Landmarks On Maps' as markers on Google Maps and more information can be viewed by clicking on a specific marker.
-9. Implemented Consumer Object to pass functions as asynchronous callbacks to find or load data from Firebase Database.
+9. Used Consumer Lambdas Object to pass code as asynchronous callback functions to find or load data from Firebase Database.
 10. Designed Custom Dialog to view notes.
-11. All Notes is also displayed as List using Recyclerview.
+11. All Notes are also displayed as a List using Recyclerview.
 12. SearchView to find the specific note by Name or Title.
 13. Logout functionality, logs out from Facebook and also clears Shared Preference data.

 ## Technologies & Tool used
-1. Facebook Login.
+1. Android Studio 4.0
+2. Android API 29
-2. Google Maps.
+2. Java 8
-3. Firebase Realtime Database.
+3. Firebase Realtime Database
-4. Java 1.8
+4. Google Maps
-5. Android Studio 4.0
+5. Facebook Login

 ## Testing
 1. Application is tested on Google Pixel 2.